chrismatteson/terraform-102/docs/index.md

 ```

 * Shows exactly what is occuring when Terraform attempts to make changes
-* debug/trace today do the same thing
+* trace is the most detailed

 ---
 name: kubernetes-lab